Updated. Originally written in 2015.

-“But… I thought we need a government to force some behaviors so the weak and poor are not trampled under the boots of those with more power?”
+“But… I thought we need a government to incentivize, force, and punish some behaviors so the weak and poor are not trampled under the boots of those with more power?”

 It is a legitimate concern to worry about people taking advantage of those with less power.

 This is the number one reason a growing number of people wish to phase out involuntary government (hereinafter “government”) and replace it with voluntary governance.

 First: Notice how right now, with government, people are being taken advantage of and it seems to be getting worse?

 I want to make clear that our current system has not prevented people from taking advantage of other people.

 Please at least acknowledge the current system has some pretty big problems.
 Can I assume you do not agree with the USA’s war on terror and the war on drugs?

 Voluntaryists share the horror you feel!
 We see, for example, how unfair and destructive it is to enrich the military industrial complex while slaughtering humans in far away lands using American lives and tax money to fund it.
 Notice how our media and public education taught us to see those humans in other lands as enemies?
 What if they are people just like us and it is their rulers we should blame?

 Same goes with Big Pharma lobbying politicians to outlaw healthy alternatives while pushing out poisonous remedies and untruths.
 How about 70% of the FDA’s money coming from the makers of the drugs they test?
 How about the millions in sponsorship money going from Big Pharma into mainstream media and social media?
 Please consider the shared values you have with Voluntaryists; values for choice, fairness, peace, community, security, prosperity, and consensus.